mrocklin/pymarkdown/README.md

 Mostly because I was jealous of RMarkdown/knitr.

-Interleaving prose, code, and results conveys meaning well.
-The Jupyter notebook taught us this.
-When we author static content we want a simple text-based format.
+The Jupyter notebook teaches us that interleaving prose, code, and results conveys meaning well.
+However when we author persistent content we often want a simple static text-based format.
 Markdown is good here because it plays well with other tools (`vi/emacs`, `pandoc`, `git`.)

-RMarkdown/knitr has demonstrated value in the R ecosystem, pymarkdown just copies that idea (badly at the moment.)
+RMarkdown/knitr has demonstrated value in the R ecosystem, lets mimic that.

 How does this work?
 -------------------

 PyMarkdown leverages the `doctest` module to parse code into prose and code segments much like a docstring.
-We then execute each code segment in order with `exec`, tracking state throughout the document, emitting or correcting results from computation where appropriate.
-Both input and output documents are valid markdown appropriate for publishing on github, your favorite blogging software, or pandoc.
+It then executes each code segment sequentially with `exec`, tracking state throughout the document, emitting or correcting results from computation where appropriate.
+Both input and output documents are valid markdown appropriate for publication on github, your favorite blogging software, or with pandoc.

 Example